Noah-F08/test.github.io/index.md

 — Forrest Galante, wildlife biologist, for [Parade](https://parade.com/entertainment/shark-week-scientists-best-worst-shark-movies?), July 25, 2023.

 ### Who’s the Real Threat?
 While sharks are often portrayed as a deadly threat to humans, the reality is the opposite: humans are far more dangerous to sharks.
 Each year, fewer than 10 people worldwide die from shark attacks, yet **humans kill an estimated 100 million sharks annually** through overfishing, finning, and bycatch.
-This imbalance highlights the urgent need to rethink our relationship with these animals, not as monsters, but as vulnerable species that need our protection.
+This imbalance highlights the urgent need to rethink our relationship with these animals, not as monsters, but as vulnerable species that need our protection.  <br>

 <div align="center">